List of Psych characters: Marlowe Viccellio Lassiter

 Marlowe Viccellio Lassiter (Kristy Swanson) is introduced as a murder suspect in "This Episode Sucks" (6.03), in which the SBPD discovers that she has been stealing blood in order to help her dying brother.
 She is then sent to prison, but not before creating a connection with Lassie.
 Their relationship grows throughout the sixth season and she appears later in "Let's Doo-Wop It Again" (6.13).
 She and Lassiter were engaged (7.06) and were married in "Deez Nups" (7.07).
 In "S.E.I.Z.E The Day" (8.02), she revealed to Lassiter that she was pregnant.

 In "Shawn and Gus Truck Things Up" (8.07), Marlowe gives birth to her daughter Lily, in the back of Shawn and Gus's "Smash & Grab" food truck.
 In the series finale, "The Break Up" (8.10), Lassiter tells Marlowe to put the baby on the phone and says "Hi, Lily.
 This is your daddy."

+Rachel

+Rachel (Parminder Nagra) is Gus' girlfriend during season 7.
+She is British and has a son, Maximus (Mateen Devji), from a previous relationship.
+Despite Rachel's sweetness and dedication to Gus, he struggles with the notion of starting an instant family.
+When Gus finally starts to grow close to them, Rachel and Maximus move back to England.
+She and Gus briefly try to maintain a long-distance relationship, but Rachel ultimately breaks up with him.